International Women’s Day: Inspirational Women of the Climate Council

 Climate change is a security threat the government keeps ignoring.
 We’ll show up empty handed to yet another global summit

-Dr. Joelle Gergis, Councillor
+Dr. Joëlle Gergis, Councillor

 Dr Joëlle Gergis

-Dr Joëlle Gergis is an award-winning climate scientist and writer.
-She is an internationally recognised expert in Australian and Southern Hemisphere climate variability and change who has authored over 100 scientific publications.
 Between 2018 and 2021, Joëlle served as a lead author on the United Nations’ Intergovernmental Panel on the Climate Change’s Sixth Assessment Report – a global, state-of-the art review of climate change science.

-Prof. Lesley Hughes, Councillor
+Prof. Lesley Hughes, Director and Councillor

 Professor Lesley Hughes